• Skip to primary navigation

 Ingredients and preparation are simple.
 Mix the dry ingredients.
 Mix the wet ingredients.
 Combine.
 Bake.
 Done.

-What I want to talk about a little is the Dulce de leche.
+What I want to talk about a little is the dulce de leche.
 I know it can be hard to find it sometimes, but luckily you can make it yourself.

-What is Dulce de leche?
+What is dulce de leche?

-Dulce de leche is made with milk and sugar, which has been cooked for a few hours till it becomes thicker and darker in color.
+Dulce de leche is made with milk and sugar, which has been cooked for a few hours until it becomes thicker and darker in color.
 It’s most similar to caramel.
 It has the same color and consistency, and even the taste is similar.
 Caramel, on the other hand, is made with sugar, butter, and cream.
 And the process of making caramel is much quicker.

 The great thing about Dulce de Leche is that if you can’t find it in the store, you can easily make it yourself.
 All you need is milk and sugar.
-You can add vanilla if you fancy, but that’s all you need. …and time.
+You can add vanilla if you fancy, but that’s all you need… and time.

 Another option, which is often used, is to boil a can of condensed milk, which will turn into dulce de leche.